ks-jyothsna/python-projects/04_Rock-Paper-Scissors/README.md

 - Comparision logic is done using if/elif/else using numbers for rock,paper,scissors

 ## Modules used
-- random.randint(0,2) - Python inbuilt module used to generate a random number between 0,1,2 using randint
+- random - Python inbuilt module used to generate a random number between 0,1,2 using randint

 ## Tool used
 [ASCII ART](https://ascii.co.uk/art) - to make the treasure picture in this project.